EndPointCorp/end-point-blog/2014/04/11/speeding-up-saving-millions-of-orm.html.md

 Sometimes you need to generate sample data, like random data for tests.
 Sometimes you need to generate it with huge amount of code you have in your ORM mappings, just because an architect decided that all the logic needs to be stored in the ORM, and the database should be just a dummy data container.
-The real reason is not important—the problem
+The real reason is not important—​the problem
 is: let’s generate lots of, millions of rows, for a sample table from ORM mappings.

 Sometimes the data is read from a file, but due to business logic kept in ORM, you need to load the data from file to ORM and then save the millions of ORM objects to database.